BEST MEDIA COVERAGE – awarded to a media outlet and/or reporter for excellent reporting

 Nominations may be made only by a CGJA Chapter or Association for its county.
 Where there is no Chapter or Association, nominations may be made by a CGJA member who resides in the county.

-A county may nominate only one grand jury report and one news media coverage topic per year.
-A single grand jury report may be the subject of both awards.
+A county may nominate only one civil grand jury report and one news media coverage topic per year.
+A single civil grand jury report may be the subject of both awards.

 The nominated report must have been published within the preceding five years — thereby allowing sufficient time for responses and implementation.